caiyuanzhe/SeqGraph2Vec/README.md

 **This repository is an official Python implementation of**  ["Fast similarity search for DNA sequences through de Bruijn sum graph embedding"]

+Similarity search of DNA sequences is widely used in many genomic analyses, such as pathogen detection, gene function annotation, and evolutionary relationship discovery.
+Today, next-generation sequencing (NGS) technologies are generating more and more DNA sequences.
+This requires more efficient sequence search methods that scale well to large sequence databases.
+Here, we present a new efficient DNA search algorithm that scales well to large data as shown in experiments.
+This algorithm involves three innovative techniques:
+(i) de Bruijn sum graph, which is a natural representation of multiple DNA sequences, (ii) sampling from equilibrium distribution instead of traditional uniform distribution, and (iii) a technique to solve the sink difficulty in random walk sampling on the directed graph.

 ## Usage
 - To reproduce the experiments in our paper, run the following script: